 Thank you for considering Northern Alaska Tour Company for your Arctic Circle experience.

-- Producing a negative PCR test result for Covid-10 within five days of an individual's travel date; and then obtain a second test upon arrival and minimize interactions until the second test result is received and confirmed negative.
+- Produce a negative PCR test result for Covid-10 within five days of an individual's travel date; and then obtain a second test upon arrival and minimize interactions until the second test result is received and confirmed negative.

-- Obtaining an initial PCR test upon arrival in Alaska that shows a negative result for Covid-19, in which the traveler will self-quarantine, at their own expense, until the second test result is received and confirmed negative.
+- Obtain an initial PCR test upon arrival in Alaska that shows a negative result for Covid-19, in which the traveler will self-quarantine, at their own expense, until the second test result is received and confirmed negative.
 The traveler will receive a voucher for a second test that must occur within 7 - 14 days after arrival, in which the traveler will minimize interactions until the second test results are confirmed negative.

 If a traveler does not fall under any of the above categories, they must undergo a 14-day quarantine at their own expense before continuing on their travels.